olic32/ToDoMVC_Automation/README.md

 # Notes
  As mentioned below, some of the tests are not complete, certain tests have been disabled. mostly these are annotated to explain the issues.
 Additionally, we created a bug report file as a few bugs came up during testing, and these tests have also been disabled.

+ The test looking for a strikethrough uses a screenshot to take a picture of the strike.
+This has also been disabled.

+ There are a couple of tests that take a very long time to run - also disabled.

 # File structure